Iman-Keramati/React-query/README.md

 # React-query-custom-hook

-The main purpose of this repo is to have a custom react hook for React query library that works for all React and Next.js.
+The main purpose of this repo is to have a custom react hook for React query library that works for all React and Next.js projects.
 This hook simplifies your react-query experience when you are using it in big projects.

 ### _This repository provides two custom hooks for query and mutation using React-query_